3343/edge_usr/docs/chapters/setup/config.rst

   To match output points between two time steps in time, an ADER time prediction is evaluated.
 * Convergence settings might write errors in the L1-, L2-, and :math:`\text{L}^\infty` norm.
   The errors are computed at the end of simulation by comparing the obtained result to the analytical reference solution through quadrature rules.
-  Here, we use oversample the error computation by using a quadrature rule one order above the DG-solution.
+  Here, we oversample the error computation by using a quadrature rule one order above the DG-solution.
   As usual, errors for all quantities and all fused simulations are written.

 <wave_field>